Free Standard Delivery Over £50! (Including Weekends)

 Choosing the turkey can be quite a daunting task itself.
-We offer a wide range of fresh free-range turkey products perfect for everyone, whether it’s an individual chef-prepared turkey parcel or an eight-kilo whole Bourbon Red bird, we think we have covered bases for any all Christmas dinners.
+We offer a wide range of fresh free-range turkey products perfect for everyone, whether it's an individual turkey parcel from our Chef-Prepared collection or an eight-kilo whole Bourbon Red bird, we think we have covered bases for any all Christmas dinners.

 For a traditional whole roast Christmas turkey, size does matter.
 For selecting the right turkey for your festive table, our serving guides are for a minimum servings, whilst you may have a little leftover for traditional Boxing Day sandwiches, buffets or to make dishes such as pies, curry or tray bakes.